Types of Chords Available on Ukulele

 Viewing the lessons in this Lesson Series is only available to Registered visitors with a Verified email address.
 This is all in an effort to cut down on the amount of spam registrations that we've been receiving.

 The lessons are also available individually in the Lessons area of the site.
-A Lesson series simply organized these lessons into a logical sequence for learning.
+A Lesson series simply organizes these lessons into a logical sequence for learning.